 One of the most important things to remember is to learn to be flexible.
-Adjust your packing list in accordance to the 4 W’s: Where you’re going, when you’re going, what you’ll be doing and who you’re going with
+Adjust your packing list in accordance with the 4 W’s: Where you’re going, when you’re going, what you’ll be doing, and who you’re going with

 Let me know, til then–cheers m’deres!